Freudian Psychology has a theory that children who have a close relationship with their parents tend to look for those properties in a mate.

 Ron: Yes, my mother's name is Tammy.
 What's your point?

-- That said Penny is nothing like Leonard's borderline abusive ice cold Freudian psychologist mother.
+- That said, Penny is nothing like Leonard's borderline-abusive ice-cold Freudian psychologist mother.

-- Similarly, Howard thinks it's hot when his fiancee yells at him and sounds exactly like his mother.
+- Similarly, Howard thinks it's hot when his fiancée yells at him and sounds exactly like his mother.
 (But then, Howard's relationship with his mother is rather abnormal.)

 - In The Class, Holly Ellenbogen's husband and father are both extremely Camp Straight.

 - In the revived Doctor Who, we meet Rose's father, an amateur inventor and entrepreneur, who underneath his irresponsible façade is actually a heroic man.
+(Similar to the Doctor, whom she falls in love with over time.)

 - Californication: Becca has some serious father issues.
 Her season 5 boyfriend Tyler is basically a younger version of her father Hank Moody, which is acknowledged In-Universe.
 Hank is an acclaimed writer but has troubles dealing with life in general.
 Becca's boyfriend Tyler has a brilliant literary mind, but unfortunately he is also a jerk who cheats on her and lies to her.
 Becca follows her mother Karen's pattern of constant forgiving him.